datastaxdevs/workshop-intro-to-cassandra/README.md

 And we _could_ run an **UPDATE**.
 But, lo and behold, in Cassandra **UPDATE**s and **INSERT**s are (almost) the same, as a consequence of its architecture and the way storage and write logic are structured.
-We can then update the row with an **INSERT** statement like the following (note we provide primary key, any field that we want to modify, and leave out the other, unchanged fields):
+We can then update the row with an **INSERT** statement like the following (note that we provide: primary key + any field that we want to modify; and leave out the other, unchanged fields):

 📘 **Commands to execute**
 ```